 To celebrate the tulip, Istanbul's enduring symbol, about 30 million bulbs are planted annually.
 This turns the city's parks into rich tapestries of colour.
-These flowers generally bloom in April and can best be seen in the Yıldız, Göztepe, Emirgan and Gülhane parks, as well as in Sultanahmet Square
+These flowers generally bloom in the month of April and can best be seen in the Yıldız, Göztepe, Emirgan and Gülhane parks, as well as in Sultanahmet Square

 International Istanbul Music Festival (June/July)